 Description: A study of the relationships between the living and non-living components of the biosphere.
 The student examines dynamics and complexities of ecosystems, communities and populations of organisms.
 An examination of human impact and value systems upon ecosystems is considered throughout the course.
 Field work is undertaken when applicable.
 (3 lecture, 3 laboratory hours) Laboratory fee applies.
-SUNY GEN ED-GLAB; NCC GEN ED-LSCI of animals.
-Laboratory includes a study of microscopic forms, dissection of more advanced invertebrates, and selected vertebrates including frog, fetal pig, and perch.
-Field trip identification of local fauna is included as one of the course objectives.
-Course fulfills one semester of a laboratory science for students who have interest in or desire to pursue studies in zoology, wildlife, marine biology, and ecology.
-(3 lecture, 3 laboratory hours) Laboratory fee applies.
-SUNY GEN ED-GLAB; NCC GEN ED-LSCI
+SUNY GEN ED-GLAB; NCC GEN ED-LSCI Offered: Fall, Winterim, Spring, Summer